CoBrooks/lattice/README.md

 # Lattice

-A stack-based programming language with an "infinite" grid of cells as its memory structure written in Rust. **Heavily** inspired by [Porth](https://gitlab.com/tsoding/porth).
+A stack-based programming language with a [very large](# "2^32 by 2^32 cells") grid of cells as its memory structure written in Rust. **Heavily** inspired by [Porth](https://gitlab.com/tsoding/porth).
 This is not meant to be a usable programming language (yet), so features are subject to change.
 Lattice is mainly a personal experiment in how compilers work, and how easy (or difficult) it is to write one in Rust.